Hippo (character)

 Hippo is a supervillain appearing in American comic books published by Marvel Comics.
+The character was introduced in the series Dark Reign as an uplifted hippopotamus who was attacked by Venom and lost his left leg to him.
+In later appearances, Hippo was established as an enemy of Spider-Man and regained his leg without explanation.

 Publication history

 Hippo first appeared in Dark Reign: The Sinister Spider-Man #1 (August 2009), and was created by Brian Reed, Chris Bachalo, and Tim Townsend.

 Fictional character biography

-Hippo is an ordinary zoo hippopotamus named "Mrs. Fluffy Lumpkins" (this was the name given to the hippopotamus despite the fact that it was a male) who was turned into a anthropomorphic form by the High Evolutionary.
-While Hippo is on a crime spree, his left leg is eaten by Venom, who was masquerading as Spider-Man as a member of the Dark Avengers.
-After that experience, he joined up with the Redeemers alongside Dementoid, Doctor Everything, Eleven, and General Wolfram in a plan to redeem "Spider-Man".
+Hippo is an ordinary zoo hippopotamus named Mrs. Fluffy Lumpkins who was uplifted into an anthropomorphic form by the High Evolutionary.
+While Hippo is on a crime spree, his left leg is eaten by Venom, who is masquerading as Spider-Man as a member of the Dark Avengers.
+Hippo joins the Redeemers alongside Dementoid, Doctor Everything, Eleven, and General Wolfram in a plan to redeem "Spider-Man".

 Hippo is later seen fighting New Avengers members Spider-Man and Ronin.
 During this appearance, Hippo is shown to have his leg restored, with no explanation as to how he regained it.
-Both heroes have a hard time taking down Hippo, who is ultimately defeated when Luke Cage falls on him.
+Both heroes have a hard time taking down Hippo, who is defeated by Luke Cage.

-Hippo begins attending Super Villains Anonymous meetings at a church, which is also attended by Boomerang, Doctor Bong, Grizzly, Looter, Mirage, and Porcupine.
+Hippo begins attending Super Villains Anonymous meetings at a church alongside Boomerang, Doctor Bong, Grizzly, Looter, Mirage, and Porcupine.
 At another meeting, Grizzly and Looter tell Hippo about their run-ins with Spider-Man.

-Hippo later appears as a member of the Menagerie alongside Skein, White Rabbit, and a new villain called Panda-Mania.
+Hippo later appears as a member of the Menagerie alongside Skein, White Rabbit, and Panda-Mania.
 They were on a rampage stealing expensive eggs from an auction until Spider-Man arrives.
-Hippo throws cars at Spider-Man while claiming that the eggs would "secure his future."
-He and the Menagerie are defeated by Spider-Man.
-Hippo and the rest of the Menagerie later reunite to commit a diamond heist, but they are once again defeated by Spider-Man.
+Hippo and the Menagerie are defeated by Spider-Man.
+Hippo and the rest of the Menagerie reunite to commit a diamond heist, but they are once again defeated by Spider-Man.

-During the "Hunted" storyline, Hippo is among the animal-themed superhumans who are captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt.
-He is freed when Kraven has Arcade lower the force field around Central Park.